milinzhang/simple-seq2seq-chatbot/README.md

 -  3.sparse-categorical-crossentropy
     In the gru and lstm model, we use categorical crossentropy to train, which expect labels to be one-hot encoding.
 But with the vocabulary size increased, the memory requirement will be enormous.
 In order to avoid the oom issue we only use a small batchsize and this will slow down the training.
 You can use sparse categorical crossentropy to solve this problem, just like what we do in the attention model.

+-  4.word-level translator
+    In our code we use a character-level model and its performance is limited.
+Use a word-level model is more general.